Cebeerre/pysecuritas/README.md

   -i INSTALLATION, --installation INSTALLATION
                         Installation/Facility number (appears on the website).
   -c COUNTRY, --country COUNTRY
-                        Your country (UPPERCASE): ES, IT, FR, GB, PT ...
+                        Your country: ES, IT, FR, GB, PT ...
   -l LANGUAGE, --language LANGUAGE
-                        Your language (lowercase): es, it, fr, en, pt ...
+                        Your language: es, it, fr, en, pt ...
   -s SENSOR, --sensor SENSOR
                         The sensor ID (to take a picture using IMG)
 ```